Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services

-The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) is an intergovernmental organization established to improve the interface between science and policy on issues of biodiversity and ecosystem services.
-It is intended to serve a similar role to the Intergovernmental Panel on Climate Change.
+The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) is an intergovernmental organization established to improve communication between science and policy on issues of biodiversity and ecosystem services.
+It serves a similar role to the Intergovernmental Panel on Climate Change (IPCC).

+The IPBES Bureau has agreed, on the basis of a proposal by the secretariat for the purposes of brand unity and brand recognition, to adopt a common pronunciation of the IPBES acronym.
+In keeping with widespread linguistic convention, the acronym is officially pronounced as “ip-bes” – “ip” as in “hip” and “bes” as in “best”.

-Establishment and early development
+Establishment

-In 2010 a resolution by the 65th session of the United Nations General Assembly urged the United Nations Environment Programme to convene a plenary meeting to establish the IPBES.
+In 2010 a resolution by the 65th session of the United Nations General Assembly urged the United Nations Environment Programme to convene a plenary meeting to establish IPBES.
 In 2013 an initial conceptual framework was adopted for the prospective IPBES plenary.

+First Global Assessment (2019)

-From 29 April to 4 May 2019, representatives of the 132 IPBES members met in Paris, France, to receive the IPBES's full report and adopted a summary of it for policymakers.
-On 6 May 2019, the 40-page summary was released.
+From 29 April to 4 May 2019, representatives of the 132 IPBES members met in Paris, France, to discuss the Global Assessment Report on Biodiversity and Ecosystem Services and to adopt its summary for policymakers (SPM).
+On 6 May 2019, the 40-page document was released, aiming to empower policymakers with the knowledge and evidence to make better decisions when developing policies and taking actions for the benefit of humans and nature.

 2020 report

-On October 29, 2020 the organization issued a preliminary report through Zenodo on its workshop, held virtually on 27–31 July 2020, that proposes a plan for international cooperation to lower risks for pandemics.
-Lowering the frequency and severity of pandemics through implementation of worldwide policies is the objective of the organization.
+On October 29, 2020, the organization issued a preliminary report through Zenodo on its workshop, held virtually on 27–31 July 2020, that proposes a plan for international cooperation to lower risks for pandemics.
+Lowering the frequency and severity of pandemics through the implementation of worldwide policies is the objective of the organization.
 An article on the report was published by Medical News Today on November 7, 2020, that explicates information in the report.

+Nature's contributions to people

+The 5th IPBES Plenary in 2017 noted that the concept of nature's contributions to people would be used in current and future IPBES assessments.
+The concept of “nature's contributions to people” has since replaced the use of the phrase “nature's benefits to people” that had been used in the conceptual framework as initially adopted in 2013.
+This change was met with objection from some scientists, who worried that the new term would be confusing and that NCPs were not significantly different from ecosystem services.

-2021 report with IPCC
+Cooperation with IPCC

-In June of 2021, IPBES and IPCC released a co-sponsored workshop report on biodiversity and climate change.
-The workshop produced a summary report covering outcomes and a 250 page scientific outcome report.
+In June 2021, IPBES and IPCC released a co-sponsored workshop report on biodiversity and climate change.
+The workshop produced a summary report covering outcomes, and a 250-page scientific outcome report.